Shiloh 2019: Oyedepo Reveals What Happens To Those Who Take Prophetic Instructions For Mockery

 “Shiloh shall be a mountain of turnaround, heaven-on-earth experience, diverse word encounters; a mountain of answered prayers, prophetic interventions and of voices”, Bishop Oyedepo said in one of the pre-Shiloh encounter services.

-To qualify for these blessings, the bishop charged members: “We must mortify (do away with) the deeds of the flesh” and “abstain from all appearances of evil.”
+To qualify for these blessings, the popular cleric charged members: “We must mortify (do away with) the deeds of the flesh” and “abstain from all appearances of evil.”

-The event, to be held at the church’s world headquarters in Canaanland, Ota, Ogun State, will, as usual, be beamed live through the church’s networks and designated viewing centres across the globe.
+The event, held at the church’s world headquarters in Canaanland, Ota, Ogun State, will, as usual, be beamed live through the church’s networks and designated viewing centres across the globe.